pgilad/grunt-jade-usemin/README.md

 Currently only 2 types of build blocks are supported: `css` and `js`.

-#### New in version 0.4.0 and 0.5.0
+**jadeUsemin** also:

-- Write optimized jade files
+- Writes optimized jade files
-- Select which tasks to run for each filetype.
+- You choose which tasks to run for each filetype.

 For example use `grunt-filerev` to add cache-busting to scripts/css.

 ### Usage

+**For more usage examples head on to the [usages](examples.md) section.**

 #### Basic Example